Mordzifah99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that lists all the files
+An acrostic is a poem